dapr/docs/daprdocs/content/en/operations/resiliency/policies.md

 title: "Policies"
 linkTitle: "Policies"
 weight: 4500
-description: "Configure resiliency policies for timeouts, retries and circuit breakers"
+description: "Configure resiliency policies for timeouts, retries, and circuit breakers"
 ---

-You define timeouts, retries and circuit breaker policies under `policies`.
+Define timeouts, retries, and circuit breaker policies under `policies`.
 Each policy is given a name so you can refer to them from the `targets` section in the resiliency spec.

 > Note: Dapr offers default retries for specific APIs.
 [See here]({{< ref "#override-default-retries" >}}) to learn how you can overwrite default retry logic with user defined retry policies.